OUR FAMILY LITERACY MODEL

 COLLEGE AND CAREER ACCESS PROGRAM

-The mission of the LEAD (Leaders Empowered to Achieve Dreams) is to provide high school students with targeted academic assistance, life and leadership skills, college and career readiness, and volunteer/work-based learning opportunities, so that students have the necessary tools for success beyond high school.
+The LEAD program (Leaders Empowered to Achieve Dreams) provides high school students with targeted academic assistance, life and leadership skills, college and career readiness, and volunteer/work-based learning opportunities, so students have the necessary tools for success beyond high school.

 Adult Education